GetStream/Winds/README.md

 node scrape_favicons.js -c 10 -q cnn
 ```

-## Native OS Support
+## Native macOS Support

-Winds supports a native OSX client through the use of [https://github.com/electron/electron](Electron).
-An example application (OSX) pointed at the [hosted version](http://winds.getstream.io) can be found in the [releases](https://github.com/GetStream/Winds/releases) section this repo.
+Winds supports a native macOS client through the use of [https://github.com/electron/electron](Electron).
+An example application (macOS) pointed at the [hosted version](http://winds.getstream.io) can be found in the [releases](https://github.com/GetStream/Winds/releases) section this repo.

+To install the native macOS application using Homebrew, simply run `brew cask install winds`.

 ### Building Your Own Native Client